National High School Scholarship

 Schedule a National High School Scholarship Interview

-In order to participate in the 4-Year National Army ROTC High School Scholarship interview, your application status will need to be listed as “PMS interview ready”.
+To participate in the 4-Year National Army ROTC High School Scholarship interview, your application status will need to be listed as “PMS interview ready”.
 Although you may schedule the ROTC interview with the Professor of Military Science (PMS) at any local Army ROTC location, it may be helpful for you to interview with the PMS from a ROTC program you wish to join as a Cadet.

 Please complete the form to schedule your interview with the Professor of Military Science at Worcester Polytechnic Institute.